pachugonis/exchange/INSTALL/INSTALLATION_PACKAGE_SUMMARY.md

 **Ready for Production Deployment**

-This installation package has been designed and tested to provide a reliable, secure, and user-friendly deployment experience for customers purchasing the 4EX Exchange Platform.
+This installation package has been designed and tested to provide a reliable, secure, and user-friendly deployment experience for customers purchasing the ExchangeKit Platform.

 For latest updates and support, visit: https://4ex.com
-# 4EX Exchange Platform - Installation Package Summary
+# ExchangeKit Platform - Installation Package Summary

 ## 📦 Package Overview